Frequently Asked Questions

 Indiana has some of the most restrictive medical malpractice laws in the United States.
 The body of laws that govern medical malpractice in Indiana is called the Indiana Medical Malpractice Act.
 The Act limits the time period in which a patient, even an infant, has to file a case.
-In addition, every complaint against a qualified healthcare provider must be reviewed by a Medical Review Panel before a patient can have a jury determine his or her case, and there are both caps on the amount of money a patient can recover and on the amount of money an attorney can receive in representing a patient.
+In addition, most complaints against a qualified healthcare provider must be reviewed by a Medical Review Panel before a patient can have a jury determine his or her case, and there are both caps on the amount of money a patient can recover and on the amount of money an attorney can receive in representing a patient.

 In Indiana, the maximum a patient is entitled to recover is $1,800,000.00 per occurrence of malpractice regardless of the amount of damages.
 For example, assume a child is injured at birth by an act of malpractice.
 Assume that the child will incur about $4,000,000.00 in medical expenses over his or her life and will never be able to work.
 The maximum amount of recovery a patient is entitled to under Indiana’s Malpractice Act is $1,800,000.00.
-The caps are scheduled to increase as of 2017.

 After the medical review panel renders its opinion, the case will be reviewed again.
-We will talk to the medical review panel members, any physicians, any consultants working on the case and, of course, you and make a decision about what to do next.
+We may talk to the medical review panel members, physicians, any consultants working on the case and, of course, you and make a decision about what to do next.
 Depending on Court congestion, it can take an additional 1-3 years before your case can go to trial.